Radical Love or Political Power?

 In order to discern counterfeit money, they say you need to study and recognize real money.
 Likewise, you have to know Jesus intimately to discern a fraud.

+Jesus made it clear that his kingdom was about radical love for others and not about political power.
 When we choose to love as Jesus did by confronting injustice, meeting human needs, and seeking to heal and protect vulnerable lives, we experience his kingdom alive among us (Luke 17:21).

 That's what makes Jesus' kingdom unique!